Fall 2013 – Summer 2014

 M.Sc.
 (Thesis) and Ph.D. programs

-All applications received by the Dates for Guaranteed Consideration are automatically considered for any internal funding or awards made available to the Department for recruitment purposes.
+All applications received by the application deadlines are automatically considered for any internal funding or awards made available to the Department for recruitment purposes.
 Students who apply for Fall admission generally have the most options with respect to applying for external funding as well as for being considered for internal support.

 Applications will be considered upon receipt of supporting documents as outlined above.
 All applicants are strongly encouraged to submit reports of their performance on the Graduate Record Examination (GRE).